ResearchComputing/Documentation/docs/compute/data-transfer.md

 ## Rclone

 Rclone is a command line program to manage files on cloud storage.
 It is a feature rich alternative to cloud vendors' web storage interfaces.
 [Over 40 cloud storage products](https://rclone.org/#providers) support rclone including S3 object stores, business & consumer file storage services, as well as standard transfer protocols.
-Rclone has powerful cloud equivalents to the unix commands rsync, cp, mv, mount, ls, ncdu, tree, rm, and cat.
+Rclone has powerful cloud equivalents to the unix commands `rsync`, `cp`, `mv`, `mount`, `ls`, `ncdu`, `tree`, `rm`, and `cat`.
 Rclone's familiar syntax includes shell pipeline support, and `--dry-run` protection.
 It can be used at the command line, in scripts or via its [API](https://rclone.org/rc/).

 ### What can rclone do for you?